yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 When a nested dependency is being resolved by yarn, if the `resolutions` field contains a version for this package, then this version is used instead.

-All the examples are given with exact dependencies, but note that putting a non-exact specification in the `resolutions` field should be accepted and resolved by yarn like it usually does.
+Most of the examples are given with exact dependencies, but note that putting a non-exact specification in the `resolutions` field should be accepted and resolved by yarn like it usually does.
+This subject is discussed below also.

+Any potentially counter-intuitive situation will result in a warning being issued.
+This subject is discussed at the end of this section.

 ## Example